-LEAP marks the end of the scholars’ experience in the M1-Frontier Danceland PULSE Programme, a youth contemporary dance training and development initiative by Frontier Danceland.
+LEAP marks the culmination of the scholars’ one-year training in PULSE, a youth contemporary dance training and development initiative by Frontier Danceland.

 All secondary schools, JCs, CIs & ITEs may use the Tote Board Arts Grant to subsidise up to 50% of the programme cost.

 Since its inception in 2010, the M1-Frontier Danceland PULSE Programme has sought to identify and develop talent among dance enthusiasts in secondary school and tertiary institutions in Singapore.
 After undergoing a year of weekly training by Frontier Danceland’s company artists, the programme scholars then gain the opportunity to perform in LEAP, a culmination of the programme.